frederic-perez/AmE-dictionary/data/dictionary.md

 __extol__ _v_ :three::hammer: (extols) _But he extols running as what helps him stay clean._
 __extoll__ _v_ :four::hammer: (extolled, extolling)
 __extort__ _v_
-__extra pair of hands__ _idiom_ Additional help or assistance provided by another person. _Don't you want to hire an extra pair of hands?_
+__extra pair of hands__ _idiom_ Additional help or assistance provided by another person. _Don’t you want to hire an extra pair of hands?_
 __extraneous__
 __extremes__
 __extricate__ _v_ :seven: (extricated) To remove or free from complication, hindrance, or difficulty. _Syn_ disencumber, disentangle _It will take quite a hefty sum to extricate me from my financial difficulties._ _Rescue crews extricated him from the car._